Henderson homers in debut; Orioles beat Guardians 4-0 - WHIZ News

+CLEVELAND (AP) — Baltimore Orioles manager Brandon Hyde said Gunnar Henderson might need a chinstrap or some Velcro to keep his helmet in place.

+Judging by Henderson’s major league debut, that might be a good idea.

-CLEVELAND (AP) — Gunnar Henderson homered in his major league debut, losing his batting helmet after connecting on a drive that traveled an estimated 429 feet, and the Baltimore Orioles beat the Cleveland Guardians 4-0 on Wednesday night.
+Henderson lost his batting helmet after connecting on a drive that traveled an estimated 429 feet, and the Baltimore Orioles beat the Cleveland Guardians 4-0 on Wednesday night.

 Henderson, called up from Triple-A Norfolk earlier in the day, homered to lead off the fourth inning against Triston McKenzie.
 The game’s No. 1 prospect according to Baseball America drove a 2-2 pitch to right-center field for his first big league hit.
 He singled in the ninth and went 2-for-4.